Search Result

 US Economic Outlook: Between Slowdown and Persistent Inflation

-Wael Makarem, Senior Market Strategist for MENA Region at Exness, said that the US Fed is expected to keep interest rates unchanged during today’s meeting.
-This decision is supported by a decline in core inflation to 3.1%—the lowest since 2021—along with a stable unemployment rate of 4.1% and moderate GDP growth projections.
+Wael Makarem, Senior Market Strategist for MENA Region at Exness, said the Fed is expected to keep interest rates unchanged during today’s meeting.

 Raed Momani, Head of Asset Management at Capital Investments

-Future Trends and the Impact of Quantitative Tightening
+Future Trends and Impact of Quantitative Tightening

 He added that there are signs of downward revisions in growth forecasts and upward adjustments in inflation estimates, which could push the Fed to adopt a more cautious approach.

-The Fed might hint at slowing the pace of bond sales, which could ease monetary tightening and impact the yield curve.
 While the Fed controls short-term interest rates, long-term yields are driven by market forces.
-If the Fed slows the pace of bond sales, it could provide support to financial markets and reduce pressure on economic growth, Momani added.
+If the Fed slows the pace of bond sales, it could provide support to financial markets and cushion economic growth pressures, he added.

 Implications of Fed Decisions: How Will Markets and Commodities React?

-Makarem said that financial markets may respond modestly to the expected Fed decision.
-However, any unforeseen turn of events such as an interest rate cut could result in sharp volatility.This could push stocks higher, put further pressure on the US dollar, and elevate gold prices to new record peaks.
+According to Makarem, financial markets may respond modestly to the expected Fed decision.
+However, any unforeseen turn of events, including an interest rate cut, could result in sharp volatility.
+This could push stocks higher, further strain the US dollar, and elevate gold prices to new record peaks.

 He added that future guidance will be the decisive factor, as any signals from Powell toward a more accommodative monetary policy will support stocks and gold prices.
 On the other hand, any hawkish tone could trigger a stronger US dollar and encumber financial markets.